Lancelot Hogben: Xenopus pregnancy test controversy

 Hogben's claim to have discovered the Xenopus pregnancy test was disputed by two South African researchers, Hillel Shapiro and Harry Zwarenstein.
 Shapiro had been Hogben's student in Cape Town, and he acknowledged that Hogben had suggested that Xenopus was a suitable subject for general research.
 The pregnancy test itself was discovered by Shapiro and his co-researcher, Harry Zwarenstein, and their results and report had been widely published in medical journals and text books in South Africa and the United Kingdom; in their report published by Royal Society of South Africa in October 1933, Shapiro and Zwarenstein announced that in the previous month they had successfully used Xenopus in 35 pregnancy tests.
 The following spring Nature carried their report.
 Shapiro and Zwarenstein's letter published in the British Medical Journal on 16 November 1946 clarified that Hogben was retrospectively wrongly claiming credit for discovering the pregnancy test.
-Nobel laureate John B. Gurdon of the Wellcome CRC Institute and Nick Hopwood of the Department of History and Philosophy of Science, University of Cambridge, elaborated on this in detail in their comprehensive article published in The International Journal of Developmental Biology, pointing out that although Hogben had demonstrated in principle that Xenopus might be used for testing the presence of gonadotrophins in a pregnant woman's urine, his reporting had not mentioned pregnancy testing at all; he seemed to have had other research directions.
+Nobel laureate John B. Gurdon of the Wellcome CRC Institute and Nick Hopwood of the Department of History and Philosophy of Science, University of Cambridge, elaborated on this in detail in their comprehensive 2003 article published in The International Journal of Developmental Biology, pointing out that although Hogben had demonstrated in principle that Xenopus might be used for testing the presence of gonadotropins in a pregnant woman's urine, his reporting had not mentioned pregnancy testing at all; he seemed to have had other research directions.

 Political views

 While he was Chair for Social Biology at the London School of Economics, Hogben unleashed a relentless attack on the British eugenics movement, which was at its apex in the 1920s and 1930s.
 In contrast to eugenicists, who commonly drew a strict line between heredity (or nature) and environment (or nurture), Hogben highlighted the 'interdependence of nature and nurture'.
 Hogben's appeal to this interdependence of nature and nurture marked the first time gene-environment interaction (or 'gene-environment interplay') was used to undermine statistical attempts to partition the contributions of nature and nurture, as well as the eugenic implications drawn from those statistics.
 Hogben's foil throughout this period was R.A.
 Fisher, the leading scientist-eugenicist of the day (Tabery 2008).

-In an interview for the book Twentieth Century Authors, Hogben stated:
+In a biographical sketch for Twentieth Century Authors, Hogben stated:

-"I like Scandinavians, skiing, swimming and socialists who realize it is our business to promote social progress by peaceful methods.
-I dislike football, economists, eugenicists, Fascists, Stalinists, and Scottish conservatives.
-I think that sex is necessary and bankers are not".
+I like Scandinavians, skiing, swimming, and socialists who realize that it is our business to promote social progress by peaceful methods.
+I dislike football, economists, eugenists, Fascists, Stalinists, and Scottish conservatives.
+I think that sex is necessary and that bankers are not.